stadium-software/howto-JS-vs-JSON/readme.md

-# How-To: Javascript vs JSON
+# How-To: Javascript vs JSON Arrays

 While syntactically similar, the key differences between JavaScript arrays and JSON arrays lie in their purpose, allowed content, and strictness of rules: